dfinity/portal/README.md

     logo: string, // url to logo file, eg. /img/showcase/awesome-icp-project_logo.webp

-    github?: string, // full URL to github repo, if available
+    github?: string, // full URL to github repo, if available youtube?: string, // full URL to a YouTube video or channel, if available twitter?: string, // full URL to a twitter account, if available

     screenshots?: string[], // optional array of urls to screenshot files

-    video?: string, // optional url to video file, eg. /img/showcase/awesome-icp-project_video.webm videoContentType?: 'video/webm' | 'video/mp4', // to feed into the type attribute of the video/source element },
+    video?: string, // optional url to video file, eg. /img/showcase/awesome-icp-project_video.webm videoContentType?: 'video/webm' | 'video/mp4', // to feed into the type attribute of the video/source element

+    submittableId?: string, // optional id of the submittable form },
 ```